No products in the cart.

 Edibles start to kick in anywhere between 30 and 90 minutes after consumption— a big window.
 There are a whole bunch of factors that play into how fast edibles come on.

 We’ll talk about them shortly, but it is worth noting that, unlike THC edibles, edibles infused with pure CBD are non-psychoactive; they don’t cause the “high” typically associated with THC edibles.
-That said, it may be harder to figure out when a CBD edible actually takes effect.
+That said, it may be harder to figure out when a CBD edible takes effect.

 Type of Edible